 A major consideration when it comes to domestic or commercial heat pump technology is the noise level.
 As with many domestic or commercial heating and hot water installations, regional noise limitations and regulations can be a key design consideration.

-In this blog, we will investigate the sound levels or decibel (Db) levels of modern heat pump technology and how they affect the overall sound output for your commercial heating project.
-We will explore the common factors that impact noise levels, these include the size or kW of the heat pump, the compressor technology used inside the heat pump, and other environmental factors.
+We will explore the common factors that impact noise levels, these include the size or kW of the air source heat pump, ground source heat pump, or water source heat pump, the compressor technology used inside the different types of heat pump, and other environmental factors affecting the level of noise.

 Understanding noise levels in heat pumps

-An increasingly important area of heat pump system design is noise levels.
-There are multiple noise control regulations across the UK including the Environmental Protection Act 1990, and The Noise Act 1996 – all can result in domestic or commercial heat pumps being investigated.
-There are also multiple localised noise control regulations run by local government that are designed to limit noise.
-This means that many heat pump projects are required to meet permissible noise levels to be considered.
-The noise performance of heat pumps can vary significantly.
-For instance, a quiet heat pump such as a low KW modern domestic heat pump will operate around 50 dB, which is similar to a refrigerator.
-In contrast, an older model can exceed 70 dB, similar to a vacuum cleaner.
+This means that many air source or ground source heat pump installation projects are required to meet permissible noise levels to be considered.
+The noise performance of ground source or air source outdoor units can vary significantly.
+For instance, a quiet external unit such as a low kW modern domestic air source outdoor unit will operate around 50 dB, which is similar to a refrigerator.
+In contrast, an older outdoor unit can exceed 70 dB, similar to a vacuum cleaner whirring sound.

 So, sound power (SWL): the official definition of sound power is the total acoustic energy discharged by a source of noise per unit of time.
 Importantly, sound power is an inherent property of the source of the sound – it doesn't vary with the constant of distance.